AppHammer/agentic-workshop/lesson_3.md

 2. Test that playwright is setup:
     - Switch to QA Engineer mode and test playwright.
     - test that playwright works by navigating and takeing a screenshot of apphammer.co
-    - IF NOT: you may need to run npx -y playwright@1.48.2 install chromium
+    - IF NOT: you may need to run npx playwright install chromium --with-deps
 2. Rinse and repeat for issues
     - /implement-issue docs/v0.0.2/issues/v0.0.2-1-2.md
     - /implement-issue docs/v0.0.2/issues/v0.0.2-1-3.md